chatgptdev/minidynlang/LanguageReference.md

 - let TDZ: reading a let/const name before its first assignment throws “Cannot access 'name' before initialization”.
 - var collisions: var cannot redeclare existing block-scoped name in the same function/global.
 - Arrays: concatenation with + and +=; negative indices supported in many operations.
-- Strings: indexing returns 1-char string; assignment into string indices is an error.
+- Indexing: missing object properties return nil; array/string out-of-bounds is a runtime error (use at(...) to get nil instead for arrays); assignment into string indices is an error.
 - Object property order is preserved by insertion order; object keys are strings.
-- Optional calls: obj?.method(args) yields nil if obj is nil (no call performed).
+- Optional calls: obj?.method(args) yields nil if obj is nil (no call performed) and binds this = receiver when called.
+- Assignments are expressions and evaluate to the assigned value.
 - Named arguments:
   - User functions: supported (default/rest handled).
   - Built-ins: not supported (throws).
   - Compiled functions (a subset, internally): may accept named args mapped to positional if they declare no defaults/rest.
+- Iteration over nil in for-in/for-of performs zero iterations.

 15. Examples